Master Google BigQuery APIs: Streamline Data Analytics & Automation

 dataset = bigquery.Dataset(dataset_id)

-dataset.location = dataset_location
+dataset.location = "US"

-dataset.description = "Dataset created via Python client library"
+dataset.description = "Created via Python client"

 try:

-dataset = client.create_dataset(dataset, timeout=30) # Make an API request.
+dataset = client.create_dataset(dataset, timeout=30)

-for ds in datasets:
+for ds in client.list_datasets():

 finally:

-4. Managing Tables:
+4. Managing Tables

-table_id = f"{client.project}.{dataset_id_for_table}.my_new_table"
+table_id = f"{client.project}.my_new_dataset.my_new_table"

 schema = [